Floating invasive plant dominance

 - Dissolved oxygen levels (local, well established): As biomass of submerged plants increases, levels of dissolved oxygen in the water also increase.
-This temporarily improves the water quality which in turn facilitates further plant growth.
+This improves the water quality and facilitates further plant growth.

 Shift from floating invasive to submerged invasive plant dominance

 - Floods and strong winds (local, observed): Natural shocks such as floods and strong winds can remove mats of floating plants that have dominated systems for years.
 This leads to a sudden change in opportunities for resource competition, access to light and space.